Black Hawk (Sauk leader): War of 1812

-Dickson commissioned Black Hawk at the rank of brevet Brigadier General, with command over all native allies at Green Bay and presented him with a silk flag, a medal, and a written certificate of good behavior and alliance with the British.
-The war leader preserved the certificate for 20 years; it was found by US forces after the Battle of Bad Axe, along with a flag similar in description to that Dickson gave to Black Hawk.
+Dickson commissioned Black Hawk at the rank of brevet brigadier general, with command over all native allies at Green Bay, and presented him with a silk flag, a medal, and a written certificate of good behavior and alliance with the British.
+The war leader preserved the certificate for 20 years; it was found by U.S. forces after the Battle of Bad Axe, along with a flag similar in description to that which Dickson gave to Black Hawk.

 During the war, Black Hawk and Native warriors fought in several engagements alongside Major-General Henry Procter on the borders of Lake Erie.
 Black Hawk was at the Battle of Frenchtown, Fort Meigs, and the attack on Fort Stephenson.
 The United States Army was able to inflict a significant defeat on Tecumseh's Confederacy by killing Tecumseh during the war.

-Black Hawk despaired over the many lives lost in the fighting; soon after, he quit the war to return home.
-Back in Saukenuk, he found that his rival Keokuk had become the tribe's war chief.
+Black Hawk despaired over the many killed in the fighting; soon after, he quit the war to return home.
+Back in Saukenuk, he found that his rival, Keokuk, had become the tribe's war chief.
 Black Hawk rejoined the British effort toward the end of the war, fighting alongside British forces in campaigns along the Mississippi River near the Illinois Territory.
-At the Battle of Credit Island and by harassing U.S. troops at Fort Johnson, Black Hawk helped the British to push the Americans out of the upper Mississippi River valley.
+At the Battle of Credit Island, and by harassing U.S. troops at Fort Johnson, Black Hawk helped the British to push the Americans out of the upper Mississippi River valley.

 Black Hawk fought in the Battle of the Sink Hole (May 1815), leading an ambush on a group of Missouri Rangers.
 Conflicting accounts of the action were given by the Missouri leader John Shaw and by Black Hawk.

 After the end of the War of 1812, Black Hawk signed a peace treaty in May 1816 that re-affirmed the treaty of 1804.
 Later he said he was not aware of this stipulation.